PixetBits/Bucket-1-3/README.md

 ## Comment
 Anything between ``--`` is removed from the script, example:

-      show: 'the comentary will -- not -- desappear' -- look!--
+      show: 'the comentary will -- not -- desappear' --look!--
       >>> the comentary will desappear

 ## Bucket default functions